cj-mills/yolox-bytetrack-onnx-demo/README.md

 ## Setup Steps:

+1. Clone the repository.
-1. Run the `download-dependencies.bat` setup file.
+2. Run the `download-dependencies.bat` setup file.
-2. Ensure the Solution Configuration for the Visual Studio project is in `Release` mode.
+3. Ensure the Solution Configuration for the Visual Studio project is in `Release` mode.
-3. Restore the NuGet packages.
+4. Restore the NuGet packages.
-4. Build the solution (`Ctrl+Shift+B`).
+5. Build the solution (`Ctrl+Shift+B`).
-5. Place test files in the folder with the executable (sample files available below).
+6. Place test files in the folder with the executable (sample files available below).